 - Talk with the patient about their interests

 Evaluate communication abilities and develop rapport and trust.

+Help the patient to feel more relaxed by avoiding excessive stimulation and distractions.
 Other children or siblings may need to be asked to leave if causing a distraction.

-Children with ASD often have aversions to food based on color, shape or texture.
+Children with ASD often have aversions to food based on color, shape, or texture.
 Offering creative presentation ideas or ways of preparing foods may make them more interesting palatable for patients.
 Ensures more adequate nutritional balance.

-There are no medications to treat ASD, but some may be required to treat symptoms such as anorexia, inability to focus, depression and seizures.
+There are no medications to treat ASD, but some may be required to treat symptoms such as anorexia, inability to focus, depression, and seizures.

 For more information, visit www.nursing.com/cornell